Skip to content Personal Investing

 Thought Leadership Director

-An estate plan is an important component of any financial plan, regardless of the ages of your family members or your net worth.
+Estate plans are an important component of any financial plan, regardless of the ages of your family members or your net worth.
 Whether you’re single, married, or partnered, there are essential components of an estate plan that can help ensure your family’s financial security.

 A well-crafted plan will lay out your wishes regarding your health care, your finances, the care of your children, and all your assets and possessions.
 If you’re a young family, you may wonder whether your current assets warrant creating a plan.
 While your financial situation is likely to change over time, that’s not a good reason to postpone planning.
 It is important for any estate plan to be forward-looking, and working with an estate planner can help make sure your plan is flexible enough to handle what you are not able to anticipate.